Admit it, you’ve got that song in your head now haven’t you?

 I was given an ECG, carted off for an x-ray the sum total of which was something was very wrong with my chest.
 It was full of fluid and my heart, for reasons unknown at this point, needed help.

 Emmie and I were packed up and moved straight over to Cardiology where a lovely midwife sat with us through the night and I was started on some diuretics.
-I was offered beta blockers as well but declined them on the basis that it would have prevented me from breast feeding.
+I was offered beta blockers as well but declined them on the basis that I was told at the time that it would have prevented me from breast feeding.

 This did not please the consultant who somehow felt a good way to motivate me was to ask whether I cared about my health.